-1 Introduction
+1. Introduction

 Infrastructure networks are the lifelines of our civilization.
-Through generations a tremendous effort has been undertaken to cover the earth's surface with irrigation canal systems, sewage lines, road networks, railways, and - more recently - data networks.
+Through generations a tremendous effort has been undertaken to cover the Earth's surface with irrigation canal systems, sewage lines, roads, railways, and - more recently - data networks.
 Some of these infrastructures are initiated and planned by a central authority that designs the network and decides on its topology and dimension.
 Many networks, however, arise as an outcome of actions of selfish individuals who are motivated by their own connectivity requirements rather than by optimizing the overall network design.
 A prominent example of the latter phenomenon is the rise of the Internet.
 In order to quantify the efficiency of networks, it is crucial to understand the processes that govern their formation.
-Anshelevich et al. [1] proposed a particularly elegant model for such processes, which is now known as the Shapley network design game or the network design game with fair cost allocation (for an overview of other models for network formation, see [2]).
+Anshelevich et al. [1] proposed a particularly elegant model for such processes, which is now known as the Shapley network design game or the network design game with fair cost allocation (for an overview of other models for network formation, see [14]).

-The Shapley network design game is played by k players $1, 2, \ldots, k$ on a graph G = (V, E) with positive edge-costs $c_e \in \mathbb{N}$.
-Each player i has associated with it a source-target pair $s_i, t_i \in V$ of vertices that she needs to connect with a simple path in G. The choice of such a path is called a strategy of the player, and a collection consisting of one strategy for each player is called a strategy profile.
-The cost c_e of every edge e is shared equally among the players using it.
-Each player i aims at choosing a path of smallest possible (individual) cost to herself.
-This cost is defined as the sum of the cost shares for player i along the path.
-Players are selfish in that they only care about their own costs.
-In particular, they do not care about the social cost, defined as the sum of all players' individual costs and denoted by cost(P) for a strategy profile P.
+The Shapley network design game is played by k players on a graph G = (V, E) with positive edge-costs $c_e \in \mathbb{N}$ .
+Each player $i \in \{1, 2, \ldots, k\}$ has a source-target pair $s_i, t_i \in V$ of vertices that she needs to connect with a simple path in G. The choice of such a path is called a strategy of the player, and a collection consisting of one strategy for each player is called a strategy profile.
+The cost $c_e$ of every edge e is shared equally among the players using it.
+Each player i aims at choosing